paulJRCurtis/risk-lab-site/content/4-detective-controls-config/2a-notifications/_index.md

 ![SNS Topics](sns-topics.png?classes=shadow)

-Click on the topic name, which wil be AWS-Config-Alerts if you used the suggested name.
+Click on the topic name, which will be AWS-Config-Alerts if you used the suggested name.
 This will take you to the page detailing the Topic and any subscriptions.

 #### 3. Create a Subscription ####
 ![SNS Topics](sns-config-alerts.png?classes=shadow)